ddev/ddev.com/src/content/blog/working-with-ddev-and-vite.md

 ### Test it

-Now we need a little test webpage.
+Now we need a little test web page.

 Let's create the `src/main.js` as our entry file: